Mezze Platter Ideas

 Other Accoutrements

-These are pre-packaged items you can buy, open, and serve.
+These are pre-packaged items you just buy, open, and serve.

 - Nuts.
 Whole raw or roasted almonds add a great crunch of texture.
 Pistachios and walnuts are also excellent choices.